aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 # Continuous Data Ingestion

 This option is designed to load small volumes of data (i.e. micro-batches) and incrementally make them available for analysis.
 For example, Snowpipe loads data within minutes after files are added to a stage and submitted for ingestion.
-This ensures users have the latest results, as soon as the raw data is available.
+This ensures users have the latest results as soon as the raw data is available.

 ## Snowpipe

 Snowpipe is a serverless service that enables loading data from files as soon as they’re available in a Snowflake stage (locations where data files are stored for loading/unloading).
-With Snowpipe, data can be loaded from files in micro-batches rather than executing `COPY` statements on a schedule.
-Unlike `COPY`, which is a synchronous process that returns the load status, Snowpipe file ingestion is asynchronous, and processing status needs to be observed explicitly.
+Snowpipe can load data from files in micro-batches rather than executing `COPY` statements on a schedule.
+Unlike `COPY`, which is a synchronous process that returns the load status, Snowpipe file ingestion is asynchronous, and processing status must be observed explicitly.

 Snowpipe uses compute resources provided by Snowflake (a serverless compute model).
 These Snowflake-provided resources are automatically resized and scaled up or down as required, and they are charged and itemized using per-second billing.
 Data ingestion is charged based upon the actual workloads.